jeqcho/in-context-language-learning/30-Jan-20/README.md

 # Feb 6

 Back to working on this project.
 Will add wandb logging to track epoch effects and schedule more runs.

+# Feb 7

+Got the results from wandb.
+Seems like sequence length doesn't matter, but number of states matter.
+Fixing sequence length now and scheduling a sweep for number of states.
+Sbatched.

+Now, let's try training with unique sentences instead.